Counselling for a cancer diagnosis

 - 1 min read

-Counselling is a valuable resource for individuals who have received a cancer diagnosis, helping to support the emotional impact of the diagnosis, manage stress and anxiety and navigate the challenges of living with cancer.
+Counselling can be a valuable resource for individuals who have received a cancer diagnosis, helping to support the emotional impact of a diagnosis and to navigate the challenges of living with cancer.

 How Counselling Helps: